Dre Campbell Farm

 Like all plants, basil has its share of pests that like to feed on it.
 These pests include snails, slugs, whiteflies, and aphids.

-Snails and slugs can be prevented using diatomaceous earth, which is natural and safe for organic gardening.
-Horticultural soap will also take care of whitefly and aphid infestations.
+Diatomaceous earth, which is natural and safe for organic gardening, can prevent snails and slugs.
+Horticultural soap will also remove whitefly and aphid infestations.

-Common diseases affecting basil are fusarium wilt, leaf spot, downy mildew, and gray mold [1].
+Fusarium wilt, leaf spot, downy mildew, and gray mold are common diseases that affect basil [1].
 Research various organic methods to treat these crop diseases.

 4. Harvesting